kashodiya/my-open-webui/OPEN-WEBUI-GUIDE.md

 - Ask a followup quetion.
 - Regenerate an answer.
 How to view original answer?
 - Ask Open WebUI to continue the an answer.
-- Search a chat from chat history
+- Search a chat from chat history.
-- Open and close left navigation panel
+- Open and close left navigation panel.
-- Pin, Rename, Delete, Download a chat
+- Pin, Rename, Delete, Download a chat from history.